GalSim-developers/GalSim/INSTALL.md

 is not supported but can be easily installed by following the instructions in Section 1.iv).

-Note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python.
-It is in general a good idea to upgrade all modules ('selfupdate' and 'upgrade outdated') prior to installing any new modules.
+It is in general a good idea to upgrade all modules, prior to installing any new
-The following modules relevant to GalSim are available on Macports:
+modules:

     sudo port selfupdate
     sudo port upgrade outdated

+The following modules relevant to GalSim are available on Macports (note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python):

     sudo port install scons fftw-3 python27 py27-nose py27-numpy py27-pyfits \
     	 py27-yaml
     sudo port install boost +python27

 # 5. More SCons options
 ***